typelevel/sbt-tpolecat/README.md

 scalacOptions.in(Tut) ~= filterConsoleScalacOptions
 ```

+Additionally, if you need to temporarily disable fatal warnings.
+You can do it by running the `relaxedMode` command.
+Then, you can enable them again by running the `strictMode` command.

 ### Caveat

 I can't promise this plugin will work for old minor releases of Scala.
 It has been tested with: